rwieruch/blog_robinwieruch_content/blog/github-webhook-node-js/index.md

 pm2 start npm --name my-github-webhook -- start
 ```

 PM2 should output a list of processes for all your running applications.
 Now, you don't need to worry about starting your Node.js application by hand anymore.
 PM2 takes care of it.
+If you need more readind about PM2 on DigitalOcean, cross-read this [tutorial on DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04).

 # Automatic Website Deployment